marcos4503/smart-branch-switch/README.md

 As you saw earlier, above, SBS performs several functions whenever it runs.
 The flow is basically this:

 - Git switch the active Branch on your Local Repository.
-- When finish, Git calls the SBS to run and pauses himself. **At this point, Git has already finished everything it usually does.**
+- When finish, Git calls the SBS to run and pauses himself. **At this point, Git has finished all it usually does.**
 - The SBS runs all its functions.
 - The SBS returns control to Git, and this only serves to Git send alert to IDEs, GitHub Desktop and others, that the active Branch switching task has 100% finished.
 - And that's it!